lixt314/BDCI.github.io/_pages/about.md

 Our paper "Multiobjective Genome-Wide RNA-Binding Event Identification from CLIP-seq Data" has bee accepted by IEEE Transactions on Cybernetics.

+Our paper "Evolving Transcriptomic Profiles from Single-cell RNA-seq Data using Nature-Inspired Multiobjective Optimization" has bee accepted by IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 **Work Experiences**

 2015.7 - 2019.11 Northeast Normal University, Associate Professor